Neil Armstrong: Navy service

 On August 29, 1951, Armstrong saw action in the Korean War as an escort for a photo reconnaissance plane over Songjin.
 Five days later, on September 3, he flew armed reconnaissance over the primary transportation and storage facilities south of the village of Majon-ni, west of Wonsan.
 According to Armstrong, he was making a low bombing run at 350 mph when 6 ft of his wing was torn off after it collided with a cable that was strung across the hills as a booby trap.
 He was flying 500 ft above the ground when he hit it.
 While there was heavy anti-aircraft fire in the area, none hit Armstrong's aircraft.
 An initial report to the commanding officer of Essex said that Armstrong's F9F Panther was hit by anti-aircraft fire.
 The report indicated he was trying to regain control and collided with a pole, which sliced off 2 ft of the Panther's right wing.
 Further perversions of the story by different authors added that he was only 20 ft from the ground and that 3 ft of his wing was sheared off.

-Armstrong flew the plane back to friendly territory, but due to the loss of the aileron, ejection was his only safe option.
+Armstrong flew the plane back to friendly territory, but because of the loss of the aileron, ejection was his only safe option.
 He intended to eject over water and await rescue by Navy helicopters, but his parachute was blown back over land.
 A jeep driven by a roommate from flight school picked him up; it is unknown what happened to the wreckage of his aircraft, F9F-2 BuNo 125122.